StetsonMathCS/alpaca/docs/algorithms_HG.md

 where <i>a</i>, <i>b</i>, and <i>c</i> are machines followed by a list of the addresses that belong to them.

 ##### All-in-One Function
-###### The function that runs all of the above functions and more for an easy and quick way to accomplish all the tasks that need to be accomplished to create a network of Virtual Machines in VitualBox is:
+###### 7.)
+Run all of the above functions and more for an easy and quick way to accomplish all the tasks that need to be accomplished to create a network of Virtual Machines in VitualBox is:
 <pre>
 runAll(Graph, Cliques, AllCliques).
 </pre>